 Osteogenesis Imperfecta with Calcification of the Interosseous Membranes (Type V)

-Patients with this form of osteogenesis imperfecta generally have moderate severity disease, but frequently develop hyperplastic calluses in long bones after having a fracture or orthopedic surgery that involves osteotomies.
-The size and shape of the callus may remain stable for many years after a rapid growth period.
-Patients also frequently develop calcification of the forearm interosseous membrane and dislocation of the radial head.
-They may also have subphyseal metaphyseal radiodensity seen on radiograph.
+Patients with this form of osteogenesis imperfecta generally have moderate severity disease but frequently develop hyperplastic calluses in long bones after having a fracture or orthopedic surgery that involves osteotomies.
+The size and shape of the callus may remain stable for many years after a rapid growth period, but in some cases slowly involutes.
+Patients also frequently develop calcification of the forearm interosseous membrane and dislocation of the radial head, which results in difficulities with supination and pronation.
+They may also have subphyseal metaphyseal radiodensity seen on radiography.
 This condition is caused by heterozygous mutations in the IFITM5 gene, and inheritance is autosomal dominant.

 Histology of bone showed that the lamellae are arranged in an irregular fashion and in some cases appeared meshlike, as opposed to the typical parallel arrangement in patients with osteogenesis imperfecta.